sdroege/gstreamer-rs/docs/gstreamer-audio/docs.md

 such elements are `volume` and `playbin`.

 Applications can use this interface to get or set the current stream volume.
-For this the "volume" `gobject::Object` property can be used or the helper functions `StreamVolume::set_volume` and `StreamVolume::get_volume`.
+For this the "volume" `glib::object::Object` property can be used or the helper functions `StreamVolume::set_volume` and `StreamVolume::get_volume`.
 This volume is always a linear factor, i.e. 0.0 is muted 1.0 is 100%.
 For showing the volume in a GUI it might make sense to convert it to a different format by using `StreamVolume::convert_volume`.
 Volume sliders should usually use a cubic volume.

-Separate from the volume the stream can also be muted by the "mute" `gobject::Object` property or `StreamVolume::set_mute` and `StreamVolume::get_mute`.
+Separate from the volume the stream can also be muted by the "mute" `glib::object::Object` property or `StreamVolume::set_mute` and `StreamVolume::get_mute`.

-Elements that provide some kind of stream volume should implement the "volume" and "mute" `gobject::Object` properties and handle setting and getting of them properly.
+Elements that provide some kind of stream volume should implement the "volume" and "mute" `glib::object::Object` properties and handle setting and getting of them properly.
 The volume property is defined to be a linear volume factor.

 # Implements